smplante02/smplante02/README.md

 ### Hi there 👋

-I am a rising junior at Worcester Polytechnic Institiute studying Computer Science and Cyber Security.
+I am a senior at Worcester Polytechnic Institiute studying Computer Science and Cyber Security.

 - 🌱 I have internship experience in database management and identity/access management.
 A lot of my Git work has been focused on basic networks, basic cyber projects, and various hackathon websites.